 - Wash hands before, during, and after food preparation.

-- Store all leftovers within one hour by placing them in tightly sealed, shallow containers.
+- Store all leftovers within two hours by placing them in tightly sealed, shallow containers.

 - Eat leftovers within 3-4 days for safety.